 As an organization positioned at the nexus between the production of contemporary art through our studio programs, and its presentation through our exhibitions and publications, the Gertrude Studios exhibition is a unique confluence of our dual ethos.
 It offers audiences a rare opportunity to view works by 16 of Australia’s most innovative and acclaimed contemporary artists.

-This year’s studio artists are working across a diverse range of media – including sculpture, neon, painting, casting, installation and even dreaming.
-Veronica Kent in collaboration with Sean Peoples has set about to record the dreams they have whilst sleeping in each Gertrude Studio.
-Documenting their dreams on the corresponding studio doors as a story, they are also creating a large painting that collages all of their dreams into one composition that is akin to a biography of the studio complex’s dream states.
+2013’s studio artists were working across a diverse range of media – including sculpture, neon, painting, casting, installation and even dreaming.
+Veronica Kent in collaboration with Sean Peoples set about to record the dreams they had whilst sleeping in each Gertrude Studio.
+Documenting their dreams on the corresponding studio doors as a story, they were also creating a large painting that collages all of their dreams into one composition that is akin to a biography of the studio complex’s dream states.

-Meanwhile Eliza Dyball will be bringing a horse into the gallery to create a cast from its resting form in clay in the Front Gallery.
-This imprint of the horse’s pressure acts as evidence of a moment, and also manages to articulate both the immense weight of the horse, whilst also directing our attention to its profound absence.
-Ash Kilmartin’s work also speaks of absence as she displays moulds of the space where keys were embedded and then stolen during her Studio 12 exhibition at Gertrude Contemporary in 2012.
+Meanwhile, Eliza Dyball brought a horse into the gallery to create a cast from its resting form in clay in the Front Gallery.
+This imprint of the horse’s pressure acted as evidence of a moment, and also managed to articulate both the immense weight of the horse, whilst also directing our attention to its profound absence.
+Ash Kilmartin’s work also speaks of absence as she displayed moulds of the space where keys were embedded and then stolen during her Studio 12 exhibition at Gertrude Contemporary in 2012.

-This exhibition also features spectacular and thoughtful new works by Fergus Binns, Bridie Lunney, Alasdair McLuckie, Agatha Gothe-Snape, Jess Johnson, Taree McKenzie, George Egerton-Warburton, Reko Rennie, Charlie Sofo and Hanna Tai.
+This exhibition also featured spectacular and thoughtful new works by Fergus Binns, Bridie Lunney, Alasdair McLuckie, Agatha Gothe-Snape, Jess Johnson, Taree McKenzie, George Egerton-Warburton, Reko Rennie, Charlie Sofo and Hanna Tai.

-As part of the annual exhibition, Gertrude Studio Artists will be opening their studios to the public for one afternoon only on Saturday 23 November 1 - 4pm.
-This is an exclusive opportunity to meet the artists and gain an invaluable insight into their practices.
+As part of the annual exhibition, Gertrude Studio Artists opened their studios to the public for one afternoon only on Saturday 23 November 1 - 4pm.
+This was an exclusive opportunity to meet the artists and gain an invaluable insight into their practices.

 The Gertrude Studios exhibition is generously supported by: Suzi Carp, Gertrude’s Table, Head of the Table, Exhibitions